vccvisualization/vccvisualization.github.io/_people/ibrahim.md

 email:      mohamed.ibrahim@kaust.edu.sa

 #your phone number (optional)
-phone:      +966 (0) 12-808-xxxx
+#phone:      +966 (0) 12-808-xxxx

 #your address at the VCC
 address:    Visual Computing Center, Bldg.
-1, Office xxxx<br>4700 King Abdullah University of Science and Technology<br>Thuwal 23955-6900, Saudi Arabia
+1, Office 2101<br>4700 King Abdullah University of Science and Technology<br>Thuwal 23955-6900, Saudi Arabia

 #a brief description of yourself
 #info:       Here's a brief description about myself